 As we already mentioned, having a degree or experience is not mandatory if you want to become a recruiter.
 However, it would be useful for you to get some kind of certification or course, especially if you’re still wondering how to become a recruiter.
 This is a great way to start your recruitment journey because you’ll boost your skills, get proof of your abilities and increase your chances of getting the job.

 Nowadays, there are a lot of opportunities for you that are on the budget, from online courses to IT recruitment academies.
 After you finish a course, you’ll be able to talk about recruitment at a higher level, so you won’t be so afraid to go to your first interview.
 By the time you finish your recruitment course, you will understand that recruitment is not only about finding potential candidates, but it is also about writing a job description, holding interviews, analysis applications, issuing contracts, and more.

-How to become a recruiter if you didn’t study HR?
+What if you didn’t study HR?

 First of all, congrats on the courage to change your career path!
 Recruiters come from diverse backgrounds, so if you studied mathematics, economy, or philosophy, it doesn’t matter.
 Not many folks leave school with the intent to become recruiters.
 They don’t even know that that’s the option.
 What’s important is that you’re willing to learn and develop your skills.